spxnso/LBU/readme.md

 ## 🛠️ Usage

 ### Decompiling a Lua Script

 1. Create a Lua script to decompile:
    ```lua
    -- input.lua
    print("Hello, world!")
    ```

-3. Run the decompiler:
+2. Run the index file:
    ```bash
    lua index.lua
    ```

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-Please follow these steps:
+Follow these steps to contribute:

 1. Fork the repository.
 2. Create a feature branch: